squid-cache/squid-cache.github.io/Features/Tproxy4.rst

   * 2.6.28 to 2.6.36 are known to have ICMP and TIME_WAIT issues.
   * 2.6.32 to 2.6.34 have bridging issues on some systems.

+ * {i} [[Squid-3.4]] also supports TPROXY on BSD systems with PF firewall using '''divert-to''' rules in place of the Linux iptables rules.

 == Squid Configuration ==
 Configure build options